 Let’s take a step back to the tile purchasing stage, as the size and shape of tiles you buy will alter how the installation will look.
 The majority of porcelain tiles are either 60x60cm or rectangular 60x30cm, and predominantly natural stone tiles are 60x40cm.
 However, current trends in porcelain floor tiles leans towards larger format tiles, such as the impressive Avignon Gris, which comes in a whopping 90cm x 60cm.

-Natural stone floor tiles are generally available in rectangular size of 60x40/30cm, and square 60x60cm such as Jura Beige honed limestone.
+Natural stone floor tiles are generally available in rectangular size of 60x40/30cm such as Camden Grey Limestone, and square 60x60cm.
 The current trend in antiqued tumbled natural stone tiles is random or free-length; these are fixed in width and come in varying lengths from 60cm up to 90cm.

 Square tiles should be laid in a straight line, whereas rectangular tiles offer the alternative of being laid in an overlapping ‘brick-bond’ style.
 One significant advantage of the ‘brick-bond’ approach over the linear style is that if your walls are out of square, staggered tiles disguise the issue as your eyes see the pattern rather than a straight line.